 Windows 10 Game Mode has resulted in stuttering and freezing on various PC games, including Call of Duty: Warzone and League of Legends, according to Guru3D.
 Complaints by PC owners claim that the problems affect computers running on either AMD and NVIDIA graphics cards.
 PCs with the Radeon RX 5700 XT, RX 570, RX 480, and R9 290 were identified as among those experiencing the issues, as well as the NVIDIA Geforce GTX 980 and GTX 1080 Ti.

-One of these players started a thread on Reddit, where he claimed that disabling Game Mode fixed the problems that he was having on his PC.
+One of these players started a thread on Reddit.
+In the thread, the player explained the steps he took and claimed that disabling Game Mode fixed the problems that he was having on his PC.
 “The CRAZY intermittent stutters are TOTALLY gone in my testing.
 I don’t know if this is an established fix that many have tried but I figured I’d put it out there for anyone who doesn’t know yet,” he wrote.
-Other players have joined the discussion, saying that deactivating Game Mode fixed similar stuttering and freezing issues.
+Even if it’s not an official or “confirmed” solution, plenty of other players have hopped on the thread to report that this quick fix corrected their stuttering and freezing issues as well.

-PC players on Windows 10 who have been suffering through the same problem should definitely try deactivating Game Mode to see if that removes the issues.
-It remains unclear why the feature is making things worse for gaming instead of improving the experience, but hopefully Microsoft is already aware of the issue and is working on a fix to make Game Mode do what it was designed to do.
+It remains unclear why the Game Mode feature is making things worse for gaming instead of improving the experience.
+We hope that Microsoft is already aware of the issue and is working on a fix to make Game Mode do what it was designed to do.